baidarka/meetup-azure-governance/2-deploy-policy-definition/README.md

-# Deploy a policy definition, and assign these policy definitions using Powershell
+# Deploy a policy definition, and assign the policy

 Deploy two policy definition to your subscription.
 Use scripts 'New-PolicyStorageHttpsEnabled.ps1' and 'New-PolicyStorageNetworkAclsDeny.ps1'.